CadeWrinkle/cadewrinkle.github.io/README.md

 # Welcome to My Website

-If you are seeing this, then I want to thank you for taking the time to check out my resume.
+If you are seeing this, then I want to thank you for taking the time to check out my resume and consider me for a position.
+Just the idea of potentially giving me a chance to prove myself means a lot to me.

 ## About Me